wp-plugins/cybersyn/readme.txt

 Features:

-1. CyberSyn doesn't use big and slow 3rd-party GPL libraries.
-Thus it parses the RSS feeds for those XML tags only that can be imported into WordPress posts and ignores everything else.
+1. The CyberSyn plugin parses the RSS feeds for those XML tags only that can be imported into WordPress posts and ignores everything else.
 So it has rather compact and extremely fast code!
 1. Advanced RSS parsing algorithm has an ability to pull the feeds fully automatically.
 Furthermore, you can assign the updating period to each particular feed.
 Also you can set up a maximum number of posts that will be syndicated from the feed at once.
 This is a very useful feature for SE optimization of your blogs, because search engines don't like blogs that add 100 or more posts at once.
 1. Adjustable post uniqueness identification by GUID, post name or both.
 1. CyberSyn has no problem with syndicating various embedded media content such as tube videos etc.